loophp/collection/docs/pages/api.rst

 every
 ~~~~~

-This operation tests whether all elements in the collection pass the test implemented by the provided callback(s).
+Check whether all elements in the collection pass the test implemented by the provided callback(s).

 .. warning:: The ``callbacks`` parameter is variadic and will be evaluated as a logical ``OR``.